MajedAbuSharar/WROfiles/README.md

    field , the two other ultrasonics were put on the both sides left and right , to give us the distances of each side , it's very important because we had to use it to know where to go if we passed the middle field and went into a corner , then we know that we have to turn to the side that has the bigger distance
+3. Motor driver :
+   This part is one of the most important parts , it controls our two DC motors , the back motor and the front motor , the back motor is atached to the wheels in the back and it works as an actuator motor and we can easely control it's speed , the front motor is atached with a steering system that controls the front wheels .

+# Ending